Open-independent, open-locating-dominating sets: structural aspects of some classes of graphs: Introduction

 If an open-independent, open-locating-dominating set (an $OLD_{oind}$-set for short) exists in a given graph $G$, it is often of interest to establish a set of minimum size among such sets in $G$, which is denoted by $OLD_{oind}(G)$.
 If $S$ is an $OLD_{oind}$-set for $G$, each component of $G[S]$ is isomorphic to $K_2$ (the complete graph on two vertices).
 See, for example, the graphs in Figures \ref{fig:ex1a} and \ref{fig:ex1b}, where an $OLD_{oind}$-set of each graph is represented by the black vertices.

-Haynes et al. \cite{Haynes-Henning-Slater-Merwe-2007} introduced the so-called {\it complementary product} of two graphs as a generalization of the well-known {\it Cartesian product} of the graphs.
-As a particular case of complementary products, the authors define the \textit{complementary prism} of a graph $G$, denoted by $G\overline{G}$, as the graph formed from the disjoint union of $G$ and its complement $\overline{G}$ by adding the edges of the perfect matching between the corresponding vertices of $G$ and $\overline{G}$, where $V(G\overline{G})=V(G)\cup V(\overline{G})$.
-For the purposes of illustration, a graph $G$, its complement $\overline{G}$ and the complementary prism $G\overline{G}$ are depicted in Figure \ref{fig:ex1}.
-To simplify matters, $G$ and $\overline{G}$ are used to refer to the subgraph copies of $G$ and $\overline{G}$, respectively, in $G\overline{G}$.
+Haynes et al. \cite{Haynes-Henning-Slater-Merwe-2007} introduced the so-called \emph{complementary product} of two graphs as a generalization of the well-known \emph{Cartesian product} of the graphs.
+As a particular case of complementary products, the authors define the \emph{complementary prism} of a graph $G$, denoted by $G\overline{G}$, as the graph formed from the disjoint union of $G$ and its complement $\overline{G}$ by adding the edges of the perfect matching between the corresponding vertices of $G$ and $\overline{G}$, where $V(G\overline{G})=V(G)\cup V(\overline{G})$.
+For the purposes of illustration, a graph $G$, its complement $\overline{G}$ and the complementary prism $G\overline{G}$ are depicted respectively, in Figures \ref{fig:ex1a}, \ref{fig:ex1b} and \ref{fig:ex1c}.
+To simplify matters, $G$ and $\overline{G}$ are used to denote the subgraph copies of $G$ and $\overline{G}$, respectively, in $G\overline{G}$.
 For a set $X \subseteq V(G)$, let $\overline{X}$ denote the corresponding vertices of $X$ in $V(\overline{G})$.